-- Review of all proposals for material capital and investment acquisitions by the management prior to the review and approval by the Board of Directors; - Information is provided by management to the Board on a quarterly basis, covering financial performance as well as key performance indicators, such as cash flow performance, product sales analysis and operating cost analysis.
+- ISO 9001: 2008 on Quality Management System - Review of all proposals for material capital and investment acquisitions by the Management prior to the review and approval by the Board of Directors; - Information is provided by the Management to the Board on a quarterly basis, covering financial performance as well as key performance indicators, such as cash flow performance, product sales analysis and operating cost analysis.
 These performance reports are benchmarked against budgets; - Quarterly monitoring of results and financial position by the Board; - Visits to business operating units by key members of the Board and the Management team at least every 6 months; - Quarterly review of Group related party transactions by the Audit Committee; - Company value statement, code of conduct and policies and procedures are in place and made available to all staff; and - Charter of responsibilities and functions of the Board of Directors and its main committees Audit Committee, Nomination Committee and Remuneration Committee.